 This one may not be so obvious.
 When learning a musical instrument your child will be practicing and honing their ability to listen and take instruction.
 According to Professor Nina Kraus, it can also help him or her better appreciate slight differences in verbal tone which can change the meaning of statements completely.

-Helping kids become great communicators is not a difficult or daunting challenge and the benefits will slowly become visible to you as your child grows.
+Helping a child to become a good communicator does not need to be a difficult or daunting challenge.
+The benefits of effective communication skills will slowly become visible to you as your child grows.
+When you see them in social situations and realize that they are good listeners with excellent interpersonal skills, you will swell with pride.
 Teaching kids communication skills will also be rewarding to you as a parent who reaps the benefits of a child who knows how to tell you what they are feeling.

 Related Posts: